HalenurBulgu/HalenurBulgu/README.md

 ### Hi there 👋

- 🔎 I am participant and teaching assistant at **Data Science and Machine Learning Bootcamp** [Veri Bilimi Okulu](https://www.linkedin.com/in/veribilimiokulu/)
+ 🔎 I am participant and Teaching Assistant at **Data Science and Machine Learning Bootcamp** [Veri Bilimi Okulu](https://www.linkedin.com/in/veribilimiokulu/)

  📈 Mathematician